sabotrax/monisrahmen/README.md

 ### 3D printing

 The STL files are located in ``site_documents/designs/``.
-They have been printed in PETG with 15 % infill and supports, but PLA will also work.
+Frame and stand have been printed in PETG with 15 % infill and supports, but PLA will also work.

 ### Hardware setup